Load balancing policies without feedback using timed replicas: System Model and Preliminaries

-We denote the service time for $n$th arriving job at $i$th server by $X_{n,i} \in \R_+$.
-We assume that the job service time sequence $(X_{n,i} \in \R_+: n \in \N, i \in [N])$ is random and independent and identically distributed (\iid) with the common distribution $G: \R_+ \to [0,1]$ and the common mean $\frac{1}{\mu}$.
-That is, we assume that the service time for each replica of the job is \iid according to the same distribution $G$.
-Even if we consider all servers to be identical in terms of configuration and compute power, there could be some uncertainties in the time taken to service a job at any server due to other background processes~\cite{Cheng2014IMC}.
+In the main results discussed in the paper, we assume that the service time for each replica of the job is \iid according to the same distribution $G$.
+Even if we consider all servers to be identical in terms of configuration and compute power, there could be some uncertainties in the time taken to service a job at any server due to other background processes~\cite{Cheng2014IMC,Koole2008JS}.
 The randomness assumption accomodates these uncertainties.
 Further, we also assume the service times to be exponentially distributed.
 Recent studies suggests that the service times in distributed computing systems can be modelled to have two components; a constant startup delay and a random memoryless component~\cite{Lee2018TIT,Bitar2017ISIT,Abbasi2018TNET}.
 Although, it is the shifted exponential model that best fits this profile, whenever the startup time is negligibe the service time distribution can be approximated by an exponential distribution.
 This along with analytical tractability motivates us to assume that the service times follow \iid exponential distribution with rate $\mu$.
-Also, we denote the tail distribution of the service time or the complementary service time distribution by $\bar{G} \triangleq 1 - G$.
+We denote the tail distribution of the service time or the complementary service time distribution by $\bar{G} \triangleq 1 - G$.
 When we focus on a single queue~$i$, we will drop the subscript $i$ for brevity.